greatscottgadgets/packetry/docs/source/quick_start.rst

 .. tab:: Linux

-    .. tab:: Binary
+    .. tab:: Pre-built

         AppImage coming soon!
-For now you can build and install with Cargo.
+For now you can build and install from source code.

-    .. tab:: Cargo
+    .. tab:: From source code

         **Install Prerequisites**